pjdauvert/mongoose-translation-plugin/docs/api.md

 The Translation Provider is an external API service that can translate a text from one language to another.

-The plugin requires a translator function to work, which accepts the following arguments:
+The plugin requires a translation provider to work.

+The translation provider must be an implementation of the `TranslationProvider` abstract class.

+The `TranslationProvider` abstract class lets you implement your own translation provider, by implementing the `getTranslations` method as follows:

 ```typescript
 interface TranslatablePayload {